 Like many of you, I’ve had a long and winding relationship with exercise.

-As a kid, I was a classic tomboy—always outside, competing with the neighborhood boys, and thriving on the field.
+As a kid, I was a classic tomboy — always outside, competing with the neighborhood boys, and happiest when I was playing sports.
 Movement gave me a way to be myself before I even knew who that was.
-As a queer kid in the 80s and 90s, sports weren’t just an outlet — they were my safe space.
-A place where I could shine, belong, and feel fully alive.
+As a queer kid in the 80s and 90s, sports gave me confidence, community, and a sense of belonging.

 profile pic